-When mA Output Source is set to a flow rate variable, density, or temperature, mA Output Damping interacts with Flow Damping, Density Damping, or Temperature Damping.
-If multiple damping parameters are applicable, the effect of damping the process variable is calculated first, and the mA Output damping calculation is applied to the result of that calculation.
+When mA Output Source is set to a flow rate variable, mA Output Damping interacts with Flow Damping.
+If multiple damping parameters are applicable, the effect of damping the process variable is calculated first, and the mA output damping calculation is applied to the result of that calculation.